pipefunc/pipefunc/paper/paper.md

 Different functions in one pipeline can use different executors and stores.
 The per-function scheduling overhead is roughly 15 µs, so the framework remains usable even for pipelines of many fast functions.

-The following condensed example, adapted from the documentation and modeled on a typical device-simulation workflow, shows the pieces working together.
+The following condensed example, modeled on a typical device-simulation workflow, shows the pieces working together (imports and dataclass definitions are omitted; the full runnable version is the physics-based example in the documentation).
 The objects passed between functions are plain frozen dataclasses; the functions contain no `pipefunc`-specific code beyond the decorator.

 ```python